akka/akka/akka-docs/pending/dispatchers-scala.rst

 The Dispatcher is an important piece that allows you to configure the right semantics and parameters for optimal performance, throughput and scalability.
 Different Actors have different needs.

-Akka supports dispatchers for both event-driven lightweight threads, allowing creation of millions threads on a single workstation, and thread-based Actors, where each dispatcher is bound to a dedicated OS thread.
+Akka supports dispatchers for both event-driven lightweight threads, allowing creation of millions of threads on a single workstation, and thread-based Actors, where each dispatcher is bound to a dedicated OS thread.

 The event-based Actors currently consume ~600 bytes per Actor which means that you can create more than 6.5 million Actors on 4 G RAM.